Cooking up a hot and tasty three-course meal …

 Oyster or potato?

 So if you hold that raw ingredient in your hand, decide what preparation it needs for your story broth.
 What would make its taste come out best?
 What compliments it?
 What side-dish, which other ingredients and sauce would compliment its taste?
-Are you holding something rare and delicate mussels_189959or something robust and earthy ?
+Are you holding something rare and delicate or something robust and earthy ?
 What would fit your characters?
-Which 15_4002x4002preparation (actions, reactions, dialogue etc.) make sense with the specific character you’re holding in your oven glove?
+Which preparation (actions, reactions, dialogue etc.) make sense with the specific character you’re holding in your oven glove?
 Is your character an oyster or a potato?
 This is no judgement!
 Both can taste just wonderful, and both would need something to go along with it to make it a proper dish.
 And the most exciting encounters on a plate can be those that combine unusual ingredients: the most exciting love-stories can be those that feature unlikely lovers.

 Once you have your main ingredients and decided how to cook them, what else does the hot broth need in order to come together perfectly?
 You need the usual seasoning, spices, sauces and cooking techniques … So look what else you can work with for your love scene: What is the setting?
 The scenery?
 Their moods and desires at that moment?
 Are they hot and ready to make love yet or do they need refined seduction before it all tastes right?
 What is the whole atmosphere and do you need to change it?
 Turn the heat up quickly and fry them or let them slowly sizzle?
 When do you need to turn the heat up or down?